jaimemrjm/jaimemrjm.github.io/Linux_on_Acer_A514-54G_laptop.md

-# Linux on my Acer A514-54G laptop
+# Linux on my Acer Aspire A514-54G laptop

 # Hardware